Curious about options trading … but unclear about how it works or how to get started?

 - For a call option, this is when the strike price is higher than the current market price.

-- For a put option, this is when the strike price is below the current market price.
+- For a put option, the strike price is below the current market price.

 Common Options Trading Mistakes

 Unrealistic goals.
 Just because an options trading strategy is profitable for some traders doesn’t mean it’s right for you.
-It’s important to choose an options trading strategy that matches your constitution and outlook.
+It’s important to choose a strategy that matches you.

-Inappropriate expiration date.
-It can be agonizing trying to pick an expiration date for options contracts.
-Here are some questions to ask yourself:
+Wrong expiration date.
+Picking an expiration date for options contracts is tough.
+Here are some questions to ask:

 - How long will it reasonably take for the trade to play out favorably?